sasazame/cdxresume/README.md

 ## Disclaimer / Important Notes

 - This is an unofficial tool for extending Codex CLI.
 It is not affiliated with or endorsed by the Codex CLI authors.
 - Official Codex CLI (v0.30.0) now supports `--resume` (interactive picker) and `--continue` (latest session). cdxresume remains compatible and valuable as a session browser and launcher.
-See release notes: https://github.com/openai/codex/releases/tag/rust-v0.30.0
+See the release notes: [rust-v0.30.0](https://github.com/openai/codex/releases/tag/rust-v0.30.0).
 - cdxresume prefers native Codex resume flags when available.
 If your Codex build supports them, cdxresume will launch with `--resume <sessionId>` (or `--session-id <uuid>`).
-For older Codex builds, it may fall back to `-c experimental_resume=<path-to-jsonl>`.
+For older Codex builds, it falls back to `-c experimental_resume=<path-to-jsonl>`.
-- If the installed Codex build doesn’t support resuming by session or file path, cdxresume will start a new session and show a notice.
+- If the installed Codex build doesn’t support resuming by session or file path, cdxresume starts a new session and shows a notice.
 - This project was created by adapting and reworking the UI/logic from `ccresume` (a Claude Code tool): https://github.com/sasazame/ccresume.
 It is not a GitHub fork; it is a new repository derived from the original concept and components.

 ### Key Features